avasapollo/beers-api/README.md

 docker-compose up
 ```
 `docker-compose` will link the application beer-api container with the container with `mongo-db`.

-## Database
-The are 2 database implementation: `memory-db` and `mongo-db` you can find both in the database package
-The application will decide to use `Mongo Database` if it will find the env `MONGO_URI`

 ## REST Api
 This application is created just to show a possible structure of a Microservice with Golang.